-A. This part specifies technical criteria and administrative procedures for all state projects.

-B. Stormwater management plans prepared for state projects shall comply with the technical criteria outlined in Part II (4 VAC 3-20-50 et seq.) of this chapter and, to the maximum extent practicable, any local stormwater management program technical requirements adopted pursuant to the Act.
-It shall be the responsibility of the state agency to demonstrate that the local program technical requirements are not practical for the project under consideration.

-C. The department may establish criteria for selecting either the site or a planning area on which to apply the water quality criteria.

-D. As a minimum, stormwater management plans and computations shall contain the following:

-1. The location and the design of the proposed stormwater management facilities.

-2. Overall site plan with pre-developed and post-developed condition drainage area maps.

-3. Comprehensive hydrologic and hydraulic computations of the pre-development and postdevelopment runoff conditions for the required design storms, considered individually.

-4. Calculations verifying compliance with the water quality requirements.

-5. A description of the requirements for maintenance of the stormwater management facilities and a recommended schedule of inspection and maintenance.
+- A. This part specifies technical criteria and administrative procedures for all state projects. - B. Stormwater management plans prepared for state projects shall comply with the technical criteria outlined in Part II (4 VAC 3-20-50 et seq.) of this chapter and, to the maximum extent practicable, any local stormwater management program technical requirements adopted pursuant to the Act.
+It shall be the responsibility of the state agency to demonstrate that the local program technical requirements are not practical for the project under consideration. - C. The department may establish criteria for selecting either the site or a planning area on which to apply the water quality criteria. - D. As a minimum, stormwater management plans and computations shall contain the following: - 1.
+The location and the design of the proposed stormwater management facilities. - 2.
+Overall site plan with pre-developed and post-developed condition drainage area maps. - 3.
+Comprehensive hydrologic and hydraulic computations of the pre-development and post-development runoff conditions for the required design storms, considered individually. - 4.
+Calculations verifying compliance with the water quality requirements. - 5.
+A description of the requirements for maintenance of the stormwater management facilities and a recommended schedule of inspection and maintenance.

-7. All stormwater management plans shall be appropriately sealed and signed by a professional in adherence to all minimum standards and requirements pertaining to the practice of that profession in accordance with Chapter 4 (§ 54.1-400 et seq.) of Title 54.1 of the Code of

-Virginia and attendant regulations.
+- 6. The identification of a person or persons who will be responsible for maintenance. - 7.
+All stormwater management plans shall be appropriately sealed and signed by a professional in adherence to all minimum standards and requirements pertaining to the practice of that profession in accordance with Chapter 4 (§ 54.1-400 et seq.) of Title 54.1 of the Code of Virginia and attendant regulations.